MICLab-Unicamp/Medical-Imaging-Tutorial/README.md

 It is not a mystery that medical images are a great tool in medicine.
 Besides being non-invasive, they are useful to diagnose, evaluate, and prevent diseases.
 Also, many physicians use medical images for research purposes.
 However, with the popularization of imaging methods, research centers are dealing with an increasing amount of data, that are costly to be manually analyzed.
 That`s when the medical imaging processing field is necessary.
 By using computational methods, engineers and computer science professionals can help physicians to diminish this bottleneck.
 Over the years, more researchers are joining the medical imaging processing field, however many struggle with basic concepts in the beginning of their career.

-Here you find a a practical demonstration of basic principles described on our Tutorial Paper <link>, following the workflow presented bellow:
+Here you find a a practical demonstration of basic principles described on our [Tutorial Paper](https://arxiv.org/pdf/2304.05901.pdf), following the workflow presented bellow:

 <img src=https://github.com/MICLab-Unicamp/Medical-Imaging-Tutorial/blob/main/workflow.png>

 ## Citation

-Our work entitled "An Introduction to Medical Imaging Analysis with Deep Learning" has been submitted as a tutorial to the 2022 35th SIBGRAPI - Conference on Graphics, Patterns and Images, in Natal, Brazil.

-We will use the notebook and data in this repository for a hands-on demonstration.
+Carmo, D., Pinheiro, G., Rodrigues, L., Abreu, T., Lotufo, R., & Rittner, L. (2023).
+Automated computed tomography and magnetic resonance imaging segmentation using deep learning: a beginner's guide. arXiv preprint arXiv:2304.05901.

+    @article{carmo2023automated,
+        title={Automated computed tomography and magnetic resonance imaging segmentation using deep learning: a beginner's guide}, author={Carmo, Diedre and Pinheiro, Gustavo and Rodrigues, L{\'\i}via and Abreu, Thays and Lotufo, Roberto and Rittner, Let{\'\i}cia}, journal={arXiv preprint arXiv:2304.05901},
+        year={2023}
+    }

 ## How to run?

-We recommend that you upload this notebook in Google Colaboratory for a first contact with the concepts.
+We recommend that you create a personal copy of our notebooks in Google Colaboratory for a first contact with the concepts.
+Feel free to use any of the code as basis for your work, however if you do please add the proper citations.

-You can also access the notebook already in Colab in the following links:
+You can access the notebook in Colab in the following links:

 #### Segmentation Example: